VincenzoPresta/portfolio/README.md

 # 👨🏻‍💻 portfolio
-This repository serves as a record of my key projects and contributions.
-It includes details about significant works I have been involved in, both as a primary author and as a collaborator.
+A collection of my significant projects and contributions.
+Browse through my main works, collaborations, and areas of technical expertise.
+For further details, you can contact me or review my other repositories.

 ## Projects
 ### [Mushroom_Classification](https://github.com/VincenzoPresta/Mushroom_Classification) 🍄